simplitech/icon-dapp/README.md

 ```

 ### `getContractParent(options: { childHash: string })`
 A Dapp is often composed of multiple SmartContracts, so in IconDapp, we group them using the keyword "parent."
 In short, a Dapp has a single "parent" SmartContract for multiple children.
 If you require information about a SmartContract's parent, you can utilize the getContractParent method.
-It's important to note that this method is unnecessary for retrieving an icon associated with a child scripthash; you can still utilize getMetaData for this purpose.
+It's important to note that this method is unnecessary for retrieving an icon associated with a child scripthash; you can still utilize getMetadata for this purpose.
 ```typescript
 const callGetContractParent = async () => {
   const iconDapp = await createIconDapp()